Contributing to Mellea

 Contributing to the docs

-Documentation lives indocs/docs/.
+Documentation lives in docs/docs/.
 The writing guide at

-docs/docs/guide/CONTRIBUTING covers conventions, the PR
+docs/CONTRIBUTING_DOCS.md covers conventions, the PR

 checklist, and the review process for documentation contributions.
 Key points: